CleverCloud/pulsar4s/README.md

 pulsar4s is a concise, idiomatic, reactive, type safe Scala client for Apache Pulsar.
 The official Java client can of course be used in Scala, but this client provides better integration with Scala.

-* Supports scala.Future, monix.Task, cats.Effect, scalaz.Task
+* Supports differente effects - scala.concurrent.Future, monix.eval.Task, cats.effect.IO, scalaz.concurrent.Task
 * Uses scala.concurrent.duration.Duration
 * Provides case classes rather than Java beans
 * Better type safety